PROVENANCE!

 ESTC R267; Wing (rev. ed.)
 M3050; Smith, Anti-Quakeriana, 305.
 Period-style calf, covers framed in blind double fillets, spine with gilt-ruled raised bands and gilt-stamped leather title-label.
 Pages age-toned and spotted; one leaf with tear from lower margin into text, sewn by hand some time ago.
 (26004)

-For more MUGGLETONIANA, click here.
+For more of MUGGLETONIAN interest, click here.

 He Wrote Beautiful Latin & He Found Protection in the Vatican